Xterra ERG220 Rower Review

 This isn’t a major issue—in fact, a lot of people actually like the consistency, and feel it gives them a better, more predictable workout, ideal for steady-state, low-intensity exercise performed over long periods (45+ minutes).
 It’s worth the trade-off because the magnetic resistance rowing machines are also quieter than water rowers.

-One complaint specifically about the Xterra ERG220 Rower is that the resistance wasn’t quite strong enough for people who want to crank the workout intensity up to the max.
+Again, one complaint specifically about the Xterra ERG220 Rower is that the resistance wasn’t quite strong enough for people who want to crank the workout intensity up to the max.
 With only 8 levels of resistance, you don’t get quite as much variety as you would with competing models.

 Beginner rowers and casual at-home users should have no problem with the resistance settings.
 However, professional athletes, very strong rowers, and advanced fitness enthusiasts may find it’s better to bump up to a higher price range in order to get a machine with stronger resistance.